FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 another source property of the same sound source such as room presence.

 ## Speaker-Placement Correction Amplitude (SPCAP)

+_!> SPCAP is only avaible in the Ultimate version of _SPAT Revolution_.

 SPCAP is a 3D panning algorithm which takes its inspiration from VBAP.
 SPCAP selects not just 2 or 3, but any number of speakers to render a virtual source and weights signal gains according to how much each selected speaker is actually contributing to the overall power output of the speaker configuration.
 Using this method SPCAP guarantees conservation of loudspeaker power output across any speaker arrangement.
 Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and of being able to render wider sound sources by using more speakers in a smart way.